2007 Pittsburgh Steelers season: Week 1 (Sunday September 9, 2007): at Cleveland Browns

 The Steelers began their anniversary season on the road against their AFC North foe, the Cleveland Browns, for Round 1 of the 2007 Rust Belt series.
 Also, with both teams at 55 wins a piece, the Steelers would take the lead in the rivalry for the first time in the 57-year history of the rivalry.

 Pittsburgh got off to a fast start in the first quarter as QB Ben Roethlisberger completed a 5-yard TD pass to WR Hines Ward.
 Later, kicker Jeff Reed made a 26-yard field goal, while Roethlisberger completed a 40-yard TD pass to WR Santonio Holmes.
 After a scoreless second quarter, the Steelers went right back to work in the third quarter, as Roethlisberger completed a 5-yard TD pass to rookie TE Matt Spaeth.
 Afterwards, the Browns got their only score of the game as QB Derek Anderson completed a 1-yard TD pass to FB Lawrence Vickers.
 Pittsburgh put the game well out of reach as Roethlisberger threw his career-best 4th touchdown pass of the game, a 22-yard strike to TE Heath Miller.
 In the fourth quarter, Pittsburgh wrapped up the win with Reed's 31-yard field goal.

-With the win, the Steelers began the year at 1–0, gave Mike Tomlin his first win as a head coach, and took the lead in the Rust Belt series with win #56.
+With the win, the Steelers began the year at 1–0, gave Mike Tomlin his first win as a head coach, and for the first time in franchise history, took the lead in the Rust Belt series with win #56.